Tooth Extraction and Smoking: Here’s What You Need To Know

 Talk To Your Dentist Prior To Your Getting Any Teeth Pulled

 Communication with your dentist or oral surgeon is critical.
-Be honest about your history with smoking and if you plan to smoke following your procedure.
+Be honest about your history with smoking and if you plan to smoke following any procedure involving tooth extraction, such as wisdom teeth removal.
 Coming up with the right treatment plan for you will ultimately give you a better result.
 If you do experience any pain or symptoms of dry socket, be sure to contact your dentist right away.